-We welcome you to Norton Area Chamber of Commerce online.
+We welcome you to Norton Area Chamber of Commerce online information center.

 The chamber has served the Norton region since 1905.
 We believe that “a healthy business climate and a thriving community are inseparable”.
 We will always work hard to provide the tools that businesses need to succeed - this is central to our belief that the health of the business community and the health of the larger community in which we live are inextricable.
 We work on a regional level with a vision toward creating destination businesses that are driven to excellence and that serve the needs of our diversified economy.